1 / 5

 Tens of thousands lined the red carpet to welcome the cast and crew for the Wellington premiere of The Hobbit: An Unexpected Journey in November 2012.
 Check out this video for the highlights and here's some more tips how you can get star struck on your visit to Wellywood.

-The city is already excited for the release of The Hobbit: The Desolation of Smaug in late 2013, which will have its world premiere in LA.
+The city is already excited for the release of the third movie in the Trilogy, due for release in late 2014, which will have its world premiere overseas.

 Conservation and legal requirements mean no film sets from The Lord of the Rings or The Hobbit trilogies remain in Wellington.
 However, there are many Wellington tour operators who know the secrets of the making of these movies, and can even take you into places the public does not have access to.